 - The syntax is simple and easy to understand.
-It starts with the class name for which we are declaring an object followed by the object name.
-The object name is nothing but it is similar to declaring variable name with user preferred name.
-Till this process of defining an object with name is called as object declaration in Java.
+It starts with the class name for which we are declaring an object, followed by the object name.
+The object name is nothing, but it is similar to declaring a variable name with the user preferred name.
+Till this process of defining an object with a name is called as object declaration in Java.

 - The new keyword is then followed by the method or the constructor of the class.
-The new keyword will call the constructor automatically of class while creating a new object, this process is known as object initialization in java.
+The new keyword will call the constructor automatically of the class while creating a new object; this process is known as object initialization in java.

 ClassName objectName; // Declarationobject